duckpunch/godash/docs/api.md

 godash.handicapBoard(size, handicap)
 ```

-Creates a new `Board` with the correct number of handicap stones placed.
+Creates a `Board` with the correct number of handicap stones placed.
 Only standard board sizes (9, 13, 19) are allowed.

 !!! tldr "Arguments"